Fliplet/fliplet-cli/docs/API/fliplet-session.md

 <p class="warning"><strong>[Closed beta]</strong> This feature is currently in development and it's not available yet to all customers.</p>

-### Update the current user's language to a new locale
+### Set the current user's language to a new locale

 ```js
 // Change the language to a new country code